aws/aws-cdk/packages/@aws-cdk/aws-appsync/README.md

 #### Mutation

 Every schema **can** have a top level Mutation type.
 By default, the schema will look for the `Object Type` named `Mutation`.
+The top level `Mutation` Type is the only exposed type that users can access to perform `mutable` operations on your Api.

 To add fields for these mutations, we can simply run the `addMutation` function to add to the schema's `Mutation` type.

 ```ts
 const string = appsync.GraphqlType.string();